-U.S. Postal Service, Facing Attacks By Donald Trump, Arrested His Former Campaign Adviser Steve Bannon
+US Postal Service, Facing Attacks By Donald Trump, Arrested His Former Campaign Adviser Steve Bannon

 Some of the president’s more vocal critics appeared to take a measure of gloating in the post office nabbing Trump’s former top strategist.

-“The fact that the Postal Service played a part in this Bannon arrest is fu*king GLORIOUS,” tweeted Republican strategist turned Trump critic Rick Wilson.
+“The fact that the Postal Service played a part in this Bannon arrest is f*cking GLORIOUS,” tweeted Republican strategist-turned-Trump critic Rick Wilson.

 Former Trump adviser Steve Bannon was indicted for defrauding millions for a privately-funded border wall.